sjmgarnier/viridis/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
+There are NOTEs about possibly invalid URLs.
+They are all related to URLs pointing at Twitter profiles.
+Twitter does not allow non-logged-in users to access user profiles anymore, preventing the URL verification.
+All URLs have been manually checked and are functional.

 ## Downstream dependencies